-Eating out is a notoriously easy way to rack up added calories, fat, sugar and salt.
-However, it’s extremely convenient and a social necessity on certain occasions.
-Instead of feeling lost the next time you glance at a menu, follow these tips and guidelines to choose smarter, healthier fare!
+Eating out is a notoriously easy way to rack up added calories.
+However, it’s extremely convenient and a social necessity for many.
+Instead of feeling lost the next time you glance at a menu, follow these tips and guidelines to choose smarter, healthier fare

 With the endless bowls of chips and salsa, mounds of queso smothered enchiladas and fishbowl-size margaritas, the calories and fat grams can add up fast when eating Mexican food.
-Have your fiesta, and eat it, too, with these slimming tips for dining south of the border:
+Have your fiesta, and eat it, too, with these tips:

-- Add fresh vegetables and salsa to your dish instead of cheese, queso dip or sour cream.
-These ingredients are calorie-dense and can quickly addfat.
+- Add fresh vegetables and salsa to your dish instead of calorie-dense cheese, queso dip or sour cream.

 - Choose corn tortillas rather than flour tortillas.
-Not only are corn tortillas usually smaller, they are also a source of whole grains.
+Corn tortillas are usually smaller and are also a source of whole grains.
 For a low-carb alternative, order your dish as a salad bowl.

-- Go meatless!
-Fill your taco, enchilada or burrito with a variety of beans and grilled vegetables instead of meat.
+- Go meatless.
+Ask for beans and grilled vegetables instead of meat.

-- Order brown rice instead of white rice.
+- Order brown rice instead of white.
 Brown rice is a whole grain that serves as a rich source of fiber, selenium and other nutrients.

-- Don’t fill up on chips and salsa – save room for your main course.
+- Don’t fill up on chips and salsa – wait for your main course.

-- Taco Salad (hold the hard shell and queso)
+- Taco salad (hold the hard shell, queso and sour cream)